-Coalition building is "the ongoing process of cultivating and maintaining relationships with a diverse network of individuals and organizations who share a common set of principles and values."239 "In addition to sharing a common set of values, a coalition will often work together towards a common goal or to execute a specific campaign."240 Coalition building can happen at the local, national, regional and global levels.
+Coalition building is "the ongoing process of cultivating and maintaining relationships with a diverse network of individuals and organizations who share a common set of principles and values."
+In addition to sharing a common set of values, a coalition will often work together towards a common goal or to execute a specific campaign."240 Coalition building can happen at the local, national, regional and global levels.
 Because organizations bring different strengths and constituencies, working in coalition can be extremely effective and important, especially when there are broad goals such as legislative or policy changes.
-A crucial aspect of coalition building is choosing a unifying issue or issues and working together to define clear goals.
+A crucial aspect of coalition building is choosing a unifying issue or issues and working together to define clear goals.241

-Many diaspora organizations choose to increase their impact by working in coalition with other civil society organizations, either in the country of origin, country of residence, or both.
+Some civil society organizations choose to increase their impact by working in coalition with diaspora organizations, and vice versa.
 Diaspora communities may already be working through Mutual Assistance Associations (MAAs) to provide services and support to refugees to help them adjust to life in a new country.
 Some MAAs work in coalition to achieve larger policy goals.
-For example, the Hmong American Partnership is a MAA whose subsidiary Hmong National Development works on policy advocacy (including the rights of Hmong in other countries) and civic engagement in coalition with the National Coalition of Asian Pacific Americans.
-242
+For example, the Hmong American Partnership is a MAA whose subsidiary Hmong National Development works on policy advocacy (including the rights of Hmong in other countries) and civic engagement in coalition with the National Coalition of Asian Pacific Americans.242